-Modification is then also indicated if the GPS position has changed by at least 1 meter, but only if the original GPS position was provided by the current application (as shown by the XMP:TimeSource tag being set and unequal to
+Modification is then also indicated if the GPS position has changed, but only if the original GPS position was provided by the current application (as shown by the XMP:TimeSource tag being set and unequal to

 GPS).
 We refer to such a GPS position as flexible.
 We do not want to lightly lose the GPS position embedded in the file by the original camera.